Building a Better Response: Field Perspectives is a video interview series highlighting the views of various humanitarian practitioners on the...

-The mission of the Harvard Humanitarian Initiative (HHI) is to conduct research and education on the practice of relieve human suffering in war and disaster by advancing the science and practice of humanitarian response worldwide.
-HHI’s aim is to relieve human suffering in war and disaster by conducting interdisciplinary, practice-based research and education that can be used by scholars, policymakers, HGOs, and others fosters interdisciplinary collaboration in order to:
+The mission of the Harvard Humanitarian Initiative (HHI) is to conduct research and education on the practice of relieving human suffering in war and disaster by advancing the science and practice of humanitarian response worldwide.
+HHI’s aim is to relieve human suffering in war and disaster by conducting interdisciplinary, practice-based research and education that can be used by scholars, policymakers, NGOs, and others to foster interdisciplinary collaboration in order to:

 - Improve the effectiveness of humanitarian strategies for relief, protection, and prevention;

 - Instill human rights principles and practices in these strategies; and

 - Educate and train the next generation of humanitarian leaders.

 HHI has major programs in four key thematic areas: Populations in Crisis, Humanitarian Data and Technology, Disaster Resilience, and Humanitarian Policy and Evaluation.
 HHI has established substantive collaborations with NGOs, UN agencies, governments and universities to improve the quality, accountability, and effective of humanitarian aid in war, conflict and disaster.

 HHI has 36 faculty collaborators, 16 fellows, and a network of undergraduate and graduate students with an interest in research and policy development in the humanitarian arena.